Tokmok: Climate

+Source 2: "The Climate of Tokmok".
+Weatherbase.
+Retrieved 5 August 2014.

 Industry

 The glass manufacturer Interglass LLC is based in Tokmok.
 The Tokmok plant produces about 2,800 tons of liquid glass per day and 600 tons of glass is produced of the mass per day.
 Annual production is 200 000 tons.
 At present, raw materials for glass production are mainly provided by Russia and Kazakhstan.